meower-media-co/Meower-Homepage/README.md

-# Meower Search Prototype
+# Meower Homepage Prototype
 A working prototype of the Meower Search start page.
-Currently has Google, Wikipedia, YouTube and Twitter as search engines.
+Currently has Google, Wikipedia, YouTube and GitHub as search engines.